The Golden Gate Story

 President Jeff Iorg, who took office in the fall of 2004, served as a pastor in Missouri, Texas, and Oregon where he later served as the Executive Director-Treasurer of the Northwest Baptist Convention.
 He continues to lead the seminary to become a potent force in shaping Christian leaders for the churches of tomorrow and in helping Southern Baptists evangelize the West and the Pacific Rim.

-During his tenure, the Seminary conducted the Partners for the Future Campaign (a successful strategy to raise $13 million from 2005-2010); established the eCampus (which offers fully-accredited, masters-level courses 100% online); re-launched and re-formatted the Seminary’s electronic communication tools (website makeover including a blog and a bi-monthly e-newsletter).
+During his tenure, the Seminary conducted the Partners for the Future Campaign (a successful strategy to raise $13 million from 2005-2010); established the eCampus - now Online Degree Program - (which offers fully-accredited, masters-level courses 100% online); re-launched and re-formatted the Seminary’s electronic communication tools (website makeover including a blog and a bi-monthly e-newsletter).
 He facilitated the rebuilding of the playground on the Northern California Campus and creation of wireless capabilities for the entire NCC academic facilities.
 He continues to lead the Seminary — while publishing books and articles and maintaining an extensive speaking ministry — with the mission to shape leaders who expand God's kingdom around the world.

 Since its founding, Golden Gate Seminary has expanded its influence beyond its vast 11-state region and has conferred degrees on over 7,500 men and women who are now involved in strategic ministries all over the globe as pastors, missionaries, chaplains, educators, church staff and workers in fields of Christian service.
 Once a fledgling institution that began in a small church in Oakland, the vibrant Northern California Campus is now the nerve center on Strawberry Point for a seminary system that reflects its visionary heritage and looks forward to a bright future of Kingdom work training men and women so that they can take the Gospel to the nations of the world.